holycrap872/ucls-hs-intro-to-cs/CourseMaterial/01_intro_to_python/10_accumulators/lesson_plan.md

         - Accumulation step
         - Accumulation result
     - Make clear "selection condition" is optional
+    - Sorry, but just have to memorize these
 - Acting out with cards
     - Simple programs written where iterate through deck of cards
     - Flip all